MicrosoftDocs/Viva/Viva/goals/viva-goals-teams-intro.md

 - Assigning an OKR to a team helps the team feel a sense of ownership over that goal and creates a clear record of that goal for other parts of your org.

-- Teams have permissions that let you control who can create and view your team's OKRs.
+- Teams has permissions that let you control who can create and view your team's OKRs.

 - Team goals are pinned in the left nav of the Viva Goals app so team members can easily find them.
 Team members also receive email updates for goal statuses and check-ins.